 - Our biggest tip?
 Be patient.
 Recognize that it will take some time to relearn how to accomplish tasks using your new prosthesis.
 Rather than expecting immediate success, realize that the adjustment period may be lengthy and don’t be too hard on yourself if certain tasks are difficult at first.
 Remind yourself that in time, you’ll be able to complete everyday tasks with ease.

 The team at Georgia Prosthetics is committed to helping each of our patients make a successful transition to using a prosthesis.
-For more information about successfully functioning with a prosthesis, we encourage you to contact our office in Atlanta or Marietta.
+For more information about successfully functioning with a prosthesis, we encourage you to contact our office in Atlanta.